HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 The meta description acts as the advertising tagline for a web page.
 Although [a recent study](https://www.searchenginejournal.com/google-rewrites-meta-descriptions-over-70-of-the-time/382140/) suggests that this tag is ignored and rewritten by Google 70% of the time, it is an element that is prepared with the goal of enticing a user to click through.

-When analyzing the usage of meta descriptions, we found that 68.62% of desktop home pages and 68.22% of mobile home pages have one.
-Although this may be surprisingly low, it is a slight improvement from [last year](../2019/seo#meta-descriptions), when only 64.02% of mobile home pages had a meta description.
+When analyzing the usage of meta descriptions, we found that 68.62% of desktop pages and 68.22% of mobile pages have one.
+Although this may be surprisingly low, it is a slight improvement from [last year](../2019/seo#meta-descriptions), when only 64.02% of mobile pages had a meta description.

 {{ figure_markup(
   image="seo-meta-description-word-length.png",